Table of Contents

 Garrett AT Pro Assembly & Appearance

-Unlike previous Garrett models the first thing you will notice about the Garret AT Pro is how nice it looks, it’s been finished in a nice black, with grey buttons and silver rivets.
+Unlike previous Garrett models, the first thing you will notice about the Garret AT Pro is how nice it looks, it’s been finished in a nice black, with grey buttons and silver rivets.
 No more of that bright yellow!

 Assembly is nice and simple and the AT Pro comes boxed in just a few parts.
 The Control box, the stem, the coil and a little wingnut that is used to secure the coil to the stem.

-4 x AA batteries are placed in side the control box, with a simple twist an pull the battery compartment is released.
+4 x AA batteries are placed inside the control box, with a simple twist an pull the battery compartment is released.

-Black sponge can be found on the hand grip and the forearm rest, which is then secured to your arm to balance the weight via a velcro strap.
+A black sponge can be found on the hand grip and the forearm rest, which is then secured to your arm to balance the weight via a velcro strap.